 SPEAK OF THE DEVIL!

 Tickets are now on sale!
-The Convention will be held on the weekend of the 19th of May, 2018, in Hobart, Tasmania.
+The Convention will be held from the 18th to 20th of May, 2018, in Hobart, Tasmania.

 The theme of the convention is Speak of the Devil.
 The ‘devilish’ theme is an acronym for Dream – Empower – Vocalise – Inspire – Lead.
 These are all qualities that we as Toastmasters aspire to!